Close

 Types of Toxic Parents

 The vast majority of children, particularly young children, grow up thinking that their home life is typical.
 Circumstances, relationships, and the general toxicities of a home are considered to be commonplace for all.
-Before looking at behavior that identifies toxicity within parental relationships, here’s an overview of the most commonly occurring types of toxic parents found.
+Before looking at behavior that identifies toxic traits within parental relationships, here’s an overview of the most commonly occurring types of toxic parents found.

 Just-enough parents